Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

   - `value`: Expression value (converted to float)

 **Processing Steps:**
-1. Groups the input data by age within each (gene, tissue, effective_model_group) combination
+1. Groups the input data by all five columns: (ensembl_gene_id, tissue, name, age, model_group)
-2. For each age group, creates a complete output entry with all metadata fields
+2. For each grouped combination, creates a complete output entry with all metadata fields
-3. Sorts output entries by numeric age value for consistent ordering
+3. Sorts output entries by gene then numeric age for consistent ordering
-4. Returns one output entry per age timepoint
+4. Returns one output entry per unique (ensembl_gene_id, tissue, name, age, model_group) combination

 **Unnesting Decision:** Unlike some transforms that nest age data, this transform creates **one output entry per age** (unnested structure).
 Each entry has a single age with its associated data points.